mareru/webdriverIO-shop-demo/README.md

-# WebdriverIO_v5_TypeScript
+# WebdriverIO_v6_TypeScript

-This is a project that uses WebdriverIO v5 and TypeScript v3.
+This is a project that uses WebdriverIO v6 and TypeScript v4.
 It is used for examples in tutorial on webdriverIO.
-It includes examples of the PageObject pattern and some practical examples for using WebdriverIO to build an automated test suite with Cucumber & Chai.
+It includes examples of the PageObject pattern, and some practical examples for using WebdriverIO to build an automated test suite with Cucumber & Chai.

 ## Getting Started
 ```